Frequently Asked Questions & User Manuals

 How do alarm systems prevent burglaries?

-Alarm systems can’t guarantee to keep thieves away, but does acts as a massive deterent.
+Alarm systems can’t guarantee to keep thieves away, but they do acts as a massive deterrent.

-To the intruder[s] point of view, one cannot easily identify one system from another in terms of whether it be a sounder only system, self monitoried or ARC Monitoried and with or without Police response, would they want to take a chance of being caught?.
+From the intruder`s point of view, one cannot easily identify one system from another in terms of whether it be a sounder only system, self monitoried or ARC monitoried and with or without Police response, would they want to take a chance of being caught? so in other words it may displace, or stands ready to protect.

-All we do tend to say, if it has our name on the system it is a real system, most times in reality, we like all our competitors are mainly trying to displace the risk else where.
+All we do tend to say, if it has our name on the system it is a real system, most times in reality, we like all our competitors are mainly trying to displace the risk.

-We try to provide best value for money, but ultimately whilst we can advise, it is the client who accepts or rejects the specification, that said, it may become a condition of Insurance, and really what price can one really put on the family an its possessions.
+We try to provide best value for money, but ultimately whilst we can advise, it is the client who accepts or rejects the specification, that said, it may become a condition of Insurance, and really what price can one really put on the family, business and its possessions.

 How do motion detector alarm systems work?